How to Create and Sell AI Prompt Packs

 - Use clear, simple language — your buyers are often AI beginners

-Step 3: Package It Into a Sellable PDF
+Step 3: Package it into a sellable PDF

-Here's the move most beginners miss: adding Master Resell Rights (MRR) to your prompt pack.
 When you include MRR, your buyers can turn around and resell your pack themselves — which dramatically increases the perceived value and the price you can charge.
-A $7 prompt pack without MRR becomes a $17–$27 pack the moment you attach resell rights.
+A $7 prompt pack without MRR becomes a $17 to $27 pack the moment you attach resell rights.
+Same product.
+Higher price.
+Bigger buyer pool.

 - Clearly state: can resell as-is, can pass on resell rights, cannot claim original authorship

-- Mention MRR prominently in your product title and listing description
+- Mention MRR prominently in your product title and listing description — it is a major search term on Etsy

-Step 5: List It and Drive Traffic
+Step 5: List it and drive traffic

 The three best places to sell AI prompt packs right now are Etsy (for built-in search traffic), your own Shopify store (for higher margins and brand ownership), and PromptBase (a dedicated prompt marketplace).
-For beginners, Etsy is the fastest path to a first sale because buyers are already searching for prompt packs there daily.
+For beginners, Etsy is the fastest path to a first sale because buyers are already searching for prompt packs there every day.

 - List on Etsy first for built-in buyer traffic — use all 13 available tags